Water damage restoration costs depend on the severity of the problem, the type of water, and the length of time the damage has been occurring.

 Clean water damage also often occurs in the basement or around your foundation, as standing water can damage the concrete.
 Signs of water damage in the basement include fissure lines and surface cracks, discoloration, visible wet spots, and signs of mold growth.

 Category 1 water damage is usually minor and easy to spot, although sometimes it can happen repeatedly and lead to more serious problems.
-For example, standing water around your foundation from rain water gathering or snow melting can damage the concrete and compromise its strength, causing cracks, sloping, and even crumbling.
+For example, standing water around your foundation from rainwater gathering or snow melting can damage the concrete and compromise its strength, causing cracks, sloping, and even crumbling.

 Category 1 water damage can be restored simply with drying.
 Since the water does not threaten human health, no additional sanitation or disinfection method is needed.
 You can easily do this by yourself unless the water damage affects a large area and requires professional tools to ensure thorough drying.

-Grey water stands for water with significant contamination.
-This is the equivalent of what is generally considered "dirty water."
+Gray water stands for water with significant contamination.
+This is the equivalent of what is generally considered “dirty water.”

-Examples of grey water include:
+Examples of gray water include:

 Dishwater discharge